Skip to contents

 caption="StatCan LFS PUMF 2022-02")

-data2 <- lfs_2022_02_data %>%
+data2 <- lfs_2022_02_data |>

-filter(substr(`Five-year age group of respondent`,0,2) %in% seq(20,60,5)) %>%
+filter(substr(`Five-year age group of respondent`,0,2) %in% seq(20,60,5)) |>

-group_by(`Labour force status`,`Five-year age group of respondent`,`Sex of respondent`,
+.by=c(`Labour force status`, `Five-year age group of respondent`,

-pivot_longer(matches("Standard final weight|BSW\\d+"),names_to="Weight",values_to="Count") %>%
+pivot_longer(matches("Standard final weight|CPBSW\\d+"),names_to="Weight",values_to="Count") |>

-group_by(`Five-year age group of respondent`,`Sex of respondent`,
+.by=c(`Five-year age group of respondent`,`Gender of respondent`,

-`Marital status of respondent`, Weight) %>%
+`Marital status of respondent`, Weight))

 data_age_adjusted2 <- data2 %>%

-left_join((.) %>%
+left_join((.) |>

-group_by(`Five-year age group of respondent`,`Sex of respondent`,Weight) %>%
+.by=c(`Five-year age group of respondent`,`Gender of respondent`,Weight)) |>

-select(`Sex of respondent`,`Five-year age group of respondent`,Weight,P_age__sex),
+select(`Gender of respondent`,`Five-year age group of respondent`,Weight,P_age__sex),

-by=c("Sex of respondent","Five-year age group of respondent","Weight")) %>%
+by=c("Gender of respondent","Five-year age group of respondent","Weight")) |>

-group_by(`Sex of respondent`,`Labour force status`,`Marital status of respondent`, Weight) %>%
+.by=c(`Gender of respondent`,`Labour force status`,`Marital status of respondent`, Weight))

-data_age_adjusted2 %>%
+data_age_adjusted2 |>

-filter(`Labour force status`=="Not in labour force") %>%
+filter(`Labour force status`=="Not in labour force") |>

-ggplot(aes(x=1-age_adjusted, y=`Marital status of respondent`, fill=`Sex of respondent`)) +
+ggplot(aes(x=1-age_adjusted, y=`Marital status of respondent`, fill=`Gender of respondent`)) +

 geom_boxplot() +